Improve your Format sites chances of being indexed and increasing its ranking with search engines.

 Global Website SEO

-Add your SEO Title and Description for each page.
-It should be specific to the content of the page.
+SEO Title, this should be specific to the content of the page.
 It will only be shown in search engine results.
 It will not be visible on your site.

 Your sitemap allows search engines to crawl the site more intelligently.